Bobby Storey: Prison

-On 11 April 1973, his seventeenth birthday, he was interned and held at Long Kesh internment camp.
+On 11 April 1973, his seventeenth birthday, he was interned and held at Long Kesh Detention Centre.
 He had been arrested 20 times previous to this but was too young for internment.
 In October 1974 he took part in the protest at Long Kesh against living conditions where internees set fire to the "cages" in which they were being held.
 He was released from internment in May 1975.
 He was arrested on suspicion of a bombing at the Skyways Hotel in January 1976 and a kidnapping and murder in the Andersonstown district of Belfast in March 1976, but was acquitted by the judge at his trial.
 He was arrested leaving the courthouse and charged with a shooting-related incident.
 He was released after the case could not be proved, only to be charged with shooting two soldiers in Turf Lodge.
 Those charges were dropped in December 1977.
 The same month he was arrested for the murder of a soldier in Turf Lodge, but the charges were also dropped.

 In 1978 Storey was charged in relation to the wounding of a soldier in Lenadoon, but was acquitted at trial due to errors in police procedure.
-On 14 December 1979, Storey was later arrested in Holland Park, London, with three other IRA members including Gerard Tuite, and charged with conspiring to hijack a helicopter to help Brian Keenan escape from Brixton Prison.
-Tuite escaped from the same prison prior to the trial, and the other two IRA members were convicted, but Storey was acquitted at the Old Bailey in April 1981.
+On 14 December 1979, Storey was later arrested in Holland Park, London, with three other IRA volunteers including Gerard Tuite, and charged with conspiring to hijack a helicopter to help Brian Keenan escape from Brixton Prison.
+Tuite escaped from the same prison prior to the trial, and the other two IRA volunteers were convicted, but Storey was acquitted at the Old Bailey in April 1981.
 That August, after a soldier was shot, he was arrested in possession of a rifle and was convicted for the first time, being sentenced to eighteen years' imprisonment.

 Storey was one of the leaders of the Maze Prison escape in 1983, when 38 republican prisoners broke out of the H-Blocks, the largest prison escape in British penal history and the largest peacetime prison escape in Europe.
 He was recaptured within an hour, and sentenced to an additional seven years imprisonment.
 Released in 1994, he was again arrested in 1996 and charged with having personal information about a British Army soldier, and Brian Hutton, the Lord Chief Justice.
 At his trial at Crumlin Road Courthouse in July 1998, he was acquitted after his defence proved the personal information had previously been published in books and newspapers.